A bit about potatoes –

 Potatoes moisten the intestines and gently nourish Yin- Their soft, easy to absorb form of carbohydrate soothes the intestines and nourishes the Yin aspect of the Stomach and Kidneys.
 They help move the bowels, especially if eaten with the peel.
 Their Yin nature helps to counter jet lag and the fatigue and weariness that comes from our stressed out hi-tech culture (Yang) culture.
 On the other hand, too many potatoes can too greatly increase Yin, making you gain weight and become lazy.
 Again, a serving is about the size of the palm of your hand.

 Potatoes reduce inflammation and neutralize acidic conditions – Potatoes have been used for centuries both internally and topically to reduce inflammation.
 Topically, they are applied either as a raw poultice or juice to reduce sun burns, burns and swellings.
 Internally, the raw juice is consumed to reduce ulcers and to lower blood pressure.
-If you don’t have juicer, just peel a potato, grate it and press it through a cloth or strainer.
+If you don’t have a juicer, just peel a potato, grate it and press it through a cloth or strainer.
 The fresh juice also helps balance the intestinal flora making it great for all forms of Colon conditions including IBS.

 High acidic conditions in the body, caused by highly refined and processed foods can lead to arthritic and rheumatic conditions.
 Potatoes added to the diet can be a huge benefit in reducing the high acid levels and relieving pain.